 The camp is on the banks of the Groot River which flows down the eastern side of Nature’s Valley, and is in the Tsitsikamma Section of the Garden Route National Park.
-Everything is fairly basic, and you are left feeling connected to the indigenous surrounds.
-There is plenty of bird-life, and you will certainly hear the kok-kok of the Knysna Loerie.
+Everything is fairly basic, and you are left feeling connected to the indigenous surroundings.
+There is plenty of birdlife, and you will certainly hear the kok-kok of the Knysna Loerie.
 You are also likely to be raided by cheeky vervet monkeys.
 The camp is run by SANParks and is traditionally the end of the world-famous 5-day Otter Trail.

 There are neat and tidy communal ablution, laundry and washing up facilities.
 Two coin-operated washing machines and tumble driers are available in the main ablution facility.

 You are within walking distance of the Nature’s Valley beach.
 There is a restaurant and a small shop for basic needs on the other side of Nature’s Valley.